 Project Gaia: enabling climate risk analysis

-• The proof of concept used large language models (LLMs) to automatically extract climate-related indicators from publicly available corporate reports.
+• The proof of concept used a flexible architecture and variety of large language models (LLMs) to automatically and robustly extract climate-related indicators from publicly available corporate reports.

 Central banks, supervisors and financial institutions need high-quality and accessible data to model the financial risks posed by climate change.
 A lack of global reporting standards makes this difficult.
 The project report describes how Gaia was able to overcome differences in definitions and disclosure frameworks across jurisdictions to offer much-needed transparency and make it easier to compare information on climate-related financial risks.